What Is a POS Customer Display and Why Do You Need One?

 Just as a customer display can be used to highlight tasty combos, it can also be used to showcase tempting rewards for your loyalty regulars.

-If you use a loyalty software for restaurants such as TouchBistro Loyalty, you can use your point of sale display to show guests important information about the rewards they’ve earned (or are close to earning) with each order.
+If you use a loyalty software for restaurants, you may be able to use your customer display to show guests important information about the rewards they’ve earned (or are close to earning) with each order.
 Research has found that 50% of customers will actually change their behavior to reach a higher level in a reward program, so seeing how many points they can earn can encourage higher spend and repeat visits.
 Not to mention, displaying loyalty information can save time because it helps to answer questions about points and rewards before the customer asks them.

 Even if a guest is not a member of your restaurant loyalty program, you can use your customer facing display to encourage them to join.
 Just knowing your restaurant offers rewards for repeat guests can be enough to encourage someone new to sign up with 68% of customers saying they are “somewhat” or “very likely” to dine at restaurants that offer loyalty programs over those that don’t, according to Software Advice.

 Researchers have found that customers tend to perceive wait times as shorter when their time is occupied.
 Customer facing displays are a valuable tool in this sense because they can help to draw attention away from the wait itself and minimize boredom by keeping guests engaged at the point of sale.